University branding: Your clever guide to higher education branding

 Instead, many higher education institutions rely on their reputation and grade averages to attract students across the nation.

-However, as the marketplace grows more competitive, and academic funding continues to suffer, universities are starting to recognise the importance of setting themselves apart from the crowd.
+As the marketplace grows more competitive, and academic funding continues to suffer, universities are starting to recognise the importance of setting themselves apart from the crowd.
 After all, there were 162 educational institutions in the UK in 2017, and 2.32 million students studying across the country.

 Unfortunately, while some schools shine thanks to their exceptional heritage and long-standing authority in a space, most struggle to get away from the pack.
 All too many schools have branding messages that are easily interchangeable with other universities.